Vitamin D (Glee): Reception

 Mike Hale for the New York Times praised Mays' performance, noting: "Jayma Mays registered Emma’s devastation with just the slightest widening of those enormous eyes.
 In fact all the best non-singing moments in the episode were hers."
 Hale was less impressed with the rest of the episode, deeming the pregnancy storyline "so boring that it hardly mattered".
 He noted that: "For many viewers, the best moments in the episode probably came very early on and involved Jane Lynch’s Sue Sylvester, who still got all the best lines."
-Jarett Wieselman for the New York Post agreed with this assessment, opining that although the episode was "filled with more brilliant moments than ever before", the stand-out scene was Sue writing in her journal, which Wieselman deemed "jam-packed with so many one liners, it acted as a vacuum, sucking the smart out of everything else on TV from 9:05 to 9:07 pm."
-Fellow New York Post critic Maxine Shen deemed the episode her favorite of the series so far.
 Anna Pickard of The Guardian called the pseudoephedrine storyline "relentlessly silly [...] but joyfully so", preferring the boys' performance to the girls' as "some excellent comedy helped me forget about Finn's dodgy autotuned vocals for once".